Everyone you know uses Zoom. That wasn't the plan - Local News 8

 First there was the RuPaul Superbowl ad in 2000, then a successful IPO later that year.
 WebEx even received an unlikely boost after 9/11.
 Amid global panic, companies who didn’t want their employees flying unnecessarily instead turned to a service that could enable cheap and easy virtual meetings.
 And because WebEx was built on the cloud, Yuan and his engineering team’s software could scale and meet the increasing demand.

-After first fielding an offer from IBM, Iyar and Zhu decided to sell their company in 2007 to Cisco for $3.2 billion.
+After first fielding an offer from IBM, Iyar and the WebEx board decided to sell their company in 2007 to Cisco for $3.2 billion.

 Yuan, who was so attached to WebEx that he referred to it as “his baby,” now found himself an employee of the one of the largest technology companies in the world.

-Note: Correction: An earlier version of this story incorrectly said that Zhu was still with WebEx when it was sold to Cisco.